Where did Zuck sleep last night? (And other key moments from Senate grilling)

 Is Facebook a monopoly?

-In a clever line of questioning, Sen. Lindsey Graham asked Zuckerberg to name his direct competitors.
+In a clever line of questioning, Sen. Lindsey Graham, R-S.C., asked Zuckerberg to name his direct competitors.

 Breaking News Emails